lino-framework/book/docs/specs/cal.rst

     .. attribute:: max_days

         The maximal number of days allowed as duration.
+0 means no limit.

+        If this is 1, Lino will set :attr:`end_date` to `None`.

         See also :class:`LongEntryChecker`